-- 6. Photographs for Awards Brochure: Each nomination package shall include at least six action or illustrative photographs sized 4" x 6" for use in the SecDef Environmental Awards publications.
-Provide these photographs separately from the narrative in .jpg electronic format with a minimum resolution of 300 dots per inch (dpi) and not more than 2MB per image.
-Individuals and teams nominated for an award category are encouraged to provide a photograph of themselves to be used in the awards brochure and outreach materials.
+6. Photographs for Awards Brochure:

+- a.
+Each nomination package shall include at least six high-quality, action photographs that illustrate the nominee's performance and achievements for use in the SecDef Environmental Awards publications. - b.
+Provide these photographs separately from the narrative in JPG or PNG electronic format with a minimum resolution of 300 dots per inch (dpi), and number photographs to align with their caption (see captions below). - c.
+Individuals and teams nominated for an award category are encouraged to provide a photograph of themselves to be used in the awards brochure and outreach materials. - d.
 Photographs should be appropriate for publication in style and content.
+The best photographs are those that illustrate the actions, equipment, resources, land, buildings, habitats, people, or creatures impacted by the nominee's efforts featured in the achievement period.

+7. Photograph Captions:

-The best photographs are those that illustrate the actions, equipment, resources, land, buildings, habitats, people, or creatures being impacted by the individuals, teams, and efforts that featured in the achievement period. - 7.
-Photograph Captions: Each photograph must be accompanied by a short, two to three-sentence caption laid out in a Microsoft Word document (not embedded in the photo), which illustrates the nominee's performance in the submitted award category, suitable for direct use and publication in the brochure.
-Please make sure that the photograph captions explain what is shown in the picture, how it relates to the nominees' accomplishments, and why that is important and valuable to the DoD and our mission. - 8.
-Logo: Each nomination package shall include a high-quality 300 dpi image of the nominee's activity logo that is in .jpg electronic format and does not exceed 2MB.
+- a.
+Each photograph must be accompanied by a short two to three-sentence caption, numbered to match the photos, in a Microsoft Word document (NOT embedded in the photo).
+The photographs should depict the nominee's performance and must relate to the submitted award category.
+The caption must be suitable for direct use and publication in the brochure. - b.
+Ensure that the photograph captions explain what is shown in the picture, how it relates to the nominees' accomplishments, and why that is important and valuable to the Department and the defense mission. - 8.
+Logo: Each nomination package shall include a high-resolution (300 dpi or greater) image of the nominee's activity logo that is in JPG or PNG electronic format.